paolo-notaro/chess-detector/2025-04-27-chess-tracker.md

 ---
 title: Building a Vision-only Chess Tracker
-tags: [Computer Vision, PyTorch, Python, Rendering, Blender, Chess]
+tags: [Computer Vision, PyTorch, Python, Rendering, Blender, Chess, Flask, Java]
 style: fill
 color: primary
-description: tried to improve our chess skills and ended up learning more about image tracking, rendering and training vision models
+description: we tried to improve our chess skills and ended up learning more about image tracking, rendering and training vision models
 ---

-#### _We wanted to build an app to track chess games and improve our play skills, and ended up learning more about image tracking, rendering and training vision models_
+#### _we tried to improve our chess skills and ended up learning more about image tracking, rendering and training vision models_

 # Introduction: what is this about?